vibss2397/charLSTM/README.md

 [Understanding LSTM](https://colah.github.io/posts/2015-08-Understanding-LSTMs/)

 ### next steps-
-1. Implement the fully availible model [here](https://github.com/karpathy/char-rnn)
+<s>1.
+Implement the fully availible model [here](https://github.com/karpathy/char-rnn)</s>
-1. Work on other architecture like LSTM,GRU etc.
+<s>2.
+Work on other architecture like LSTM,GRU etc.</s>
-1. Get a talking eminem head to move its mouth while the lyrics are generated. :P
+3. Changed the objective to generating rick and morty scripts(will add data in the next commit).
-1. Add GPU support and checkout if the word2vec method of embeddings works out better
+4. Upload the checkpoint files for the fully trained model ( I havent been able to train it to make the loss go under 1, as it requires more than 2 days, but will try to do it soon.)